ibm-cloud-docs/quantum-computing/faqs.md

 {{site.data.keyword.qiskit_runtime_notm}} (beta) is unavailable from the following countries (as of April 2022): Armenia, Azerbaijan, Belarus, Cambodia, China (including Hong Kong S.A.R. of the PRC), Cuba, Georgia, Iraq, Iran, Kazakhstan, Kyrgyzstan, Laos, Libya, Macao S.A.R. of the PRC, Moldova, Mongolia, Myanmar (Burma), North Korea, Russia, Sudan, Syria, Tajikistan, Turkmenistan, Ukraine, Uzbekistan, Venezuela, Vietnam, and Yemen.

-## How are jobs prioritized, as the available quantum systems are shared among all users in the {{site.data.keyword.qiskit_runtime_notm}} service?
+## How are jobs prioritized, as the available QPUs are shared among all users in the {{site.data.keyword.qiskit_runtime_notm}} service?
 {: #faq-share}
 {: faq}

 Jobs are prioritized through a first in first out method.

-## Can I choose a specific system from those offered by Qiskit Runtime?
+## Can I choose a specific QPU from those offered by Qiskit Runtime?
 {: #faq-choose-system}
 {: faq}

-Yes. {{site.data.keyword.qiskit_runtime_notm}} allows you to specify the system on which your Qiskit program should be run.
+Yes. {{site.data.keyword.qiskit_runtime_notm}} allows you to specify the QPU on which your Qiskit program should be run.

 ## Is there support provided for {{site.data.keyword.qiskit_runtime_notm}} and what is the Service Level Objective?
 {: #faq-service}